McGullicuddy/CPTS-Notes/README.md

 # Brute force queryuser RIDs 0 - 4095 (0x000 - 0xFFF).
 for i in $(seq 0 1100); do rpcclient -N -U "" [ip] -c "queryuser 0x$(printf '%x\n' $i)" | grep "User Name\|user_rid\|group_rid" && echo "";done

+# You can also use samrdump.py for this type of information gathering

+#SMBmap, CrackMapExec, and enum4linux-ng are other tools to collect this same information
+smbmap -H [ip]
+crackmapexec smb [ip] --shares -u '' -p ''
 ```